CatsAreCoolXD/Throwin-VR/README.md

 # Throwin-VR

-Requirements to run:
+Requirements to run:\n
-A vr headset
+A vr headset\n
 SteamVR